 Cavaliers vs. Knicks Injury Report Today - April 18

-The injury report for the Cleveland Cavaliers (51-31) heading into their NBA playoffs opening round game 2 against the New York Knicks (47-35) currently includes just one player.
+The injury report for the Cleveland Cavaliers (51-31) ahead of their NBA playoffs opening round game 2 against the New York Knicks (47-35) currently features only one player.
 The playoff matchup tips at 7:30 PM ET on Tuesday, April 18 from Rocket Mortgage Fieldhouse.

 Watch Cavaliers vs. Knicks with Fubo!

-The Knicks beat the Cavaliers 101-97 on Saturday when they last played.
-Jalen Brunson led the Knicks to the victory with a team-high 27 points.
-Donovan Mitchell notched 38 points in the Cavaliers' loss.
+The teams square off once again after the Knicks beat the Cavaliers 101-97 on Saturday.
+Jalen Brunson led the way with a team-leading 27 points in the win for the Knicks, while Donovan Mitchell put up 38 points in the loss for the Cavaliers.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.